 Alarm Usage (Selecting Devices and Tags)

-When selecting devices and tags to apply an alarm to there are features available on the Desktop that make it easier to find and apply an alarm to multiple devices/tags, because of this difference the section will be covered seperately for Desktop vs. Mobile.
+When selecting devices and tags to apply an alarm to there are features available on the Desktop that make it easier to find and apply an alarm to multiple devices/tags, because of this difference the section will be covered separately for Desktop vs. Mobile.

 Note: Mobile applies only to phones, larger devices like tablets will use the Desktop presentation.